 Important: If you are a Faculty for the Future Fellow who is in transition from a PhD to Post-doctoral research, please make sure you go through the New grant application channel, and not the Renewal grant application channel.

 Obtaining a Renewal grant is not automatic.
 Renewals are largely subject to performance, self-evaluation, evidence of re-integration plans in home country and recommendations from your current supervisor (preferably host and home) as well as availability of funding.
 Strong evidence that other sources of funding have been explored should be indicated, especially if you have already received one renewal grant from Faculty for the Future.

 Applications are only accepted through the on-line system www.fftf.slb.com

 When to apply for the 2015-2016 Faculty for the Future renewal Fellowships:

-The on-line system will be receive RENEWAL APPLICATIONS from September 2014.
+The on-line system will be receiving RENEWAL APPLICATIONS from September 10th to November 7th, 2014.